Volunteers are baring their arms for malaria vaccine research

 People can take drugs to prevent infection, but malaria is a disease of poverty.
 Malaria is an everyday threat across much of Africa, Southeast Asia and South America.
 Most of those susceptible to malaria have almost no access to drugs either to treat it, or to prevent it.

 A vaccine would be the best solution.
-Only one is on the market — Mosquirix, or RTS,S. GlaxoSmithKline worked with the PATH Malaria Vaccine Initiative to develop the vaccine, and now the Walter Reed team is testing it to see if they can make it work better.
+Only one is in use — Mosquirix, or RTS,S. GlaxoSmithKline worked with the PATH Malaria Vaccine Initiative to develop the vaccine, and now the Walter Reed team is testing it to see if they can make it work better.

 Breaking News Emails